top of page

 Primary Goal

-The primary goal of Maranathan Academy, is to break the cycle of government dependency, that has plagued the families of critically at-risk youth for generations.
+The primary goal of Maranathan Academy, is to break intergenerational, cyclical dependency on government assistance, which plagues the critically at-risk populace.

 Donna Dukes - Founder & Executive Director